ndag/OT-DS/README.md

 ## References:
 This course will be based on my own lecture notes but will also follow material from several recent research and expository papers such as:

-Memoli, Facundo.
+[Mem11] Memoli, Facundo.
 “Gromov–Wasserstein distances and the metric approach to object matching.”
 Foundations of computational mathematics 11.4 (2011): 417- 487.

-Sturm, Karl-Theodor.
+[Sturm12]Sturm, Karl-Theodor.
 “The space of spaces: curvature bounds and gradient flows on the space of metric measure spaces.” arXiv preprint arXiv:1208.0434 (2012).

 and also chapters from the following books:

-• Villani, C ́edric.
+[Villani21] Villani, Cedric.
 “Topics in optimal transportation.”
 Vol. 58.
 American Mathemat- ical Soc., 2021.

-Peyre, Gabriel, and Marco Cuturi.
+[PeyreCuturi19] Peyre, Gabriel, and Marco Cuturi.
 “Computational optimal transport: With ap- plications to data science.”
 Foundations and Trends in Machine Learning 11.5-6 (2019): 355-607.

-Villani, C ́edric.
+[Villani09] Villani, Cedric.
 “Optimal transport: old and new.”
 Vol. 338.
 Berlin: Springer, 2009.